 Psychiatric Services at CAPS

-- CAPS psychiatrists are specialists in providing college mental health services to the UCSD campus of almost 30,000 students.
-The equivalent of 1.5 full-time psychiatric physicians serve as consultants to providers at both CAPS and Student Health Services (SHS).
+- CAPS psychiatrists are specialists in providing college mental health services to the UCSD campus of over 35,000 students.
+The equivalent of 2 full-time psychiatric physicians serve as consultants to providers at both CAPS and Student Health Services (SHS).

 - All of the services provided meet the guidelines of the American Board of Psychiatry and Neurology (ABPN), Medical Board of California, International Association of Counseling Services (IACS) and American Association for Ambulatory Health Care Inc. (AAAHC).

 - Given the ratio of one psychiatrist for every 18,000 students, our primary goal is to help stabilize urgent and emergent psychiatric conditions in the student population with an emphasis on preventing further deterioration and when possible, avoiding hospitalization.